gbdev/pandocs/src/Rendering.md

 - **Tile**, an 8x8-pixel chunk of graphics.
 - **Object**, an entry in object attribute memory, composed of 1 or 2 tiles.
-Independent of the background.
+Can be moved independently of the background.